Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 So don't neglect to carry your rain gear, using these tips.

-I only wear what works, and what works is what I've tested while hiking thousands of miles in all kinds of conditions.
+I only wear what works in a hiking clothing layering system, and what works is what I've tested while hiking thousands of miles in all kinds of conditions.

 Now you know why you need to dress in layers while hiking.